Matt Ryan Player Prop Bets for NFL Week 7 | Atlanta vs. Miami 10/24/2021

 Matchup vs. Miami

-- In one matchup against the Dolphins, Ryan recorded 248 passing yards, 34.5 yards less than his over/under for Sunday.
+- Ryan's 248 passing yards in one matchup against the Dolphins are 34.5 less than yards than his over/under in Sunday's game.

-- Ryan threw a touchdown pass in that outing against the Dolphins.
+- Ryan threw a touchdown pass in that game against the Dolphins.

 - Note: Ryan's stats vs. Dolphins date back to 2016.

-- The 307.5 yards per game the Dolphins are allowing through the air makes them the NFL's 30th-ranked pass defense.
+- The Dolphins have the NFL's 30th-ranked pass defense this season, allowing 307.5 yards per game through the air.

-- With 13 passing TDs conceded this year, the Dolphins defense is ranked 26th in the league.
+- With 13 passing TDs conceded this season, the Dolphins defense is ranked 26th in the NFL.

 Recent Performances